RealRebelAI/RebelsPromptEnhancer/README.md

 ### 🧪 Rebels Prompt Enhancer (Custom GGUF)

+(WARNING: this node is experimental and will sometimes provide bad results depending on gguf you use and format along with settings in the node. i suggest tweaking temperature and various settings until correct output is achieved.)
 Same layered style system as the curated enhancer, but scans the folder for any `.gguf` and lets you pick.
 Adds full sampling controls.

 Additional inputs vs the curated node: